Coffee cup with surrender phrase, and rosary beads on a table

 3. Tidy your Kitchen Sink and Counters

-Deal with those dishes- in whatever state it is in.
+Start the day with a clean kitchen!
 My rule is to clean my sink and counters every morning.
 Empty your clean dishwasher, move dirty dishes into the dishwasher, put away everything on your counters, and finally, wash the counters and inside your sink.
 A clean sink and clutter-free counters can work wonders for creating a sense of order in your home.

-One trick I’ve learned is to minimize clutter on the counters as much as possible.
-When you have children, of any age, the stuff seems to multiply exponentially.
-Everyone in your home has stuff and somehow it ends up everywhere!
+Minimize clutter “living” on the counters.
+Stuff on counters seems to multiply exponentially, especially the more people that live there.
+Everyone in your home has stuff, and somehow it ends up everywhere!
 By limiting the things that actually “live” on your counters, you will find that when stuff lands on them, it will be easier to control.
-The less clutter, the easier to maintain cleanliness.
+The less clutter, the easier to maintain tidiness.

 4. Plan Your Main Family Meal